Champoluc

 The area is known as a centre for hiking, mountaineering and skiing, particularly around the Monte Rosa Massif.

 Geography

-It is one of the 3 main villages in the commune of Ayas, together with Antagnod (where the town hall is located) and Saint-Jacques.
-It lies at an altitude of 1568 meters in a broad flat part of the upper Ayas valley.
+It is one of the 3 main villages in the commune of Ayas, together with Antagnod (where the town hall is located) and Saint-Jacques-des-Allemands.
+It lies at an altitude of 1568 metres in a broad flat part of the upper Ayas valley.
 Above Champoluc, to the East, is the Plan du Crest (1975 meters), one of the largest ski areas in the Aosta Valley, reachable by cable car from the centre of the village.
 In summer, the Crest is a popular place for hiking.

 Climate

 The climate is quite cold in winter (with minima around -15 ° / -20 °C).
 The rainfall is low.
 In spring and summer, temperatures rise remarkably, with peaks of 20 ° / 22 °C and the wind is more frequent.
 Summer is short, with autumn starting in September, accompanied by drier days and lower temperatures.